mdegrazia/Thunderbird-Email-Parser/README.md

 ####Required Library
-  Install the xlwt on Linux/OS X using:
+  Install the xlwt library on Linux/OS X using:

     sudo easy_install xlwt

   Windows:

-  User the xlwt installer located at https://pypi.python.org/pypi/xlwt/0.7.2
+  Use the xlwt installer located at https://pypi.python.org/pypi/xlwt/0.7.2

 ####Usage